Density Encoding Enables Resource-Efficient Randomly Connected Neural Networks: RVFL with density-based encodings

 It is also important to mention that the density-based representation and hidden layers are not fully-connected.
 In fact, each neuron in the density-based representation layer has only one outgoing connection.
 Therefore, the matrix $\textbf{W}^{\text{in}}$ describing the fixed random connections to the hidden layer is still $\textbf{W}^{\text{in}} \in [N \times K]$.
 Moreover, these connections have a clear structure.
 In Fig.~\ref{fig:intelm} the connections are structured in such a way that each column in $\textbf{F}$ is connected to one of the hidden layer neurons.
 It explains why the number of hidden neurons $N$ also determines the dimensionality of the density-based encoding of features: each hidden neuron has its corresponding column in $\textbf{F}$ (see Fig.~\ref{fig:intelm:ex}).
+Note that in Fig.~\ref{fig:intelm:ex} $N$ is set to $10$ only for visualization purposes.
+In practice, the values of $N$ are larger.

 Similar to the conventional RVFL, the values of $\textbf{W}^{\text{in}}$ are also generated randomly.
 However, the values are drawn equiprobably from $\{ -1,+1\}$.
 Thus, similar to \textbf{F}, $\textbf{W}^{\text{in}}$ is also a bipolar matrix.
 When reflecting to the ideas of hyperdimensional computing, $\textbf{W}^{\text{in}}$ should be interpreted as $K$ $N$-dimensional bipolar HD vectors.
 In other words, each feature is assigned with the corresponding HD vector.
 Thus, a conceptual intermediate step before getting input values of the hidden neurons is the binding operation between features' HD vectors and their current density-based encoding.